 Chapter 1: Interrogating Cultural Difference | Chapter 2: Spaces | Chapter 3: Stories, Media and Histories | Chapter 4: Language and Concepts | Chapter 5: Classrooms, Time and Professionalism | Chapter 6: Revisiting An Experience

-Adrian Holliday is Professor of Applied Linguistics & Intercultural Education at Canterbury Christ Church University, UK.
+Adrian Holliday is a Professor of Applied Linguistics and Intercultural Education at Canterbury Christ Church University, UK.

-"Through an inventive autoethnography of spending years in Iran, Adrian Holliday develops an important argument about how the grand narratives of nation and civilization prevent us from seeing so much hybridity between the supposedly disparate bounded cultures.
+"Through an inventive autoethnography of spending years in Iran, Adrian Holliday develops an important argument about how the grand narratives of nation and civilization prevent us from seeing so much hybridity within and flow between the supposedly disparate bounded cultures.
 This is a delightful and perceptive read."

-Asef Bayat, Catherin & Bruce Bastian Professor of Global and Transnational Studies, University of Illinois, USA.
+Asef Bayat, Catherin & Bruce Bastian Professor of Global and Transnational Studies, University of Illinois, Urbana-Champaign, USA

 "Employing a thoughtful, balanced blend of theory and rich autoethnographic data, Holliday reflects on and analyzes his experiences during his years in Iran.
 His detailed observations are illuminating, his writing is engaging, and his analysis firmly counters the stereotypes and Othering embedded in essentialist grand narratives.
 This book is an important contribution to the study of the intercultural."